notesoft/firebird/doc/sql.extensions/README.schemas.md

 The first existing schema in the search path is referred to as the **current schema** and is exclusively used in some operations.

 Binding unqualified objects to a schema typically occurs at **statement preparation time**.
-An exception to this is the `MAKE_DBKEY` function when its first argument is an expression (not a simple literal), in which case the table resolution happens at **execution time**.
+One exception is `EXECUTE STATEMENT`, which prepares the statement at **execution time**.
+Another exception is the `MAKE_DBKEY` function when its first argument is an expression (not a simple literal), in which case the table resolution happens at **execution time**.

 Object names can now be explicitly qualified with their schema, such as `SCHEMA_NAME.TABLE_NAME`, `SCHEMA_NAME.TABLE_NAME.COLUMN_NAME`, or `SCHEMA_NAME.PACKAGE_NAME.PROCEDURE_NAME`.
 However, the schema qualifier is